kavita3016/springboot-kafka-producer/README.md

 - Run the main class SpringbootKafkaProducerApplication.java
 - load http://localhost:9090/publish/ on browser
 - you will see "Message published Successfully!!" on the browser window if the msgs were loaded successfully
-- refresh the browser if you want the send the set of sales notification msgs again to kafka topic.
+- In case if you want to load a different set of msgs, just update the json file and hit the API again.